slab/quill/docs/configuration.md

 #### bounds

-- Default: document.body

-- DOM Element that editor ui elements, such as tooltips, should be confined within.
+DOM Element that editor ui elements, such as tooltips, should be confined within.
 Currently only considers left and right boundaries.

 #### debug

-- Default: `false`

-- Shortcut for [debug](/docs/api/#debug).
+Shortcut for [debug](/docs/api/#debug).
 Note `debug` is a static method and will affect other instances of Quill editors on the page.
 Debugging messages are disabled by default.

 #### formats

-- Default: All formats

-- Whitelist of formats to allow in the editor.
+Whitelist of formats to allow in the editor.
 See [Formats](/docs/formats/) for a complete list.

 #### modules

-- Collection of modules to include and respective options.
+Collection of modules to include and respective options.
 See [Modules](/docs/modules/) for more information.

 #### placeholder

-- Default: ''

-- Placeholder text to show when editor is empty.
+Placeholder text to show when editor is empty.

 #### readOnly

-- Default: `false`

-- Whether to instantiate the editor to read-only mode.
+Whether to instantiate the editor to read-only mode.

 #### theme

-- Name of theme to use.
-The builtin options are 'bubble' or 'snow'.
+Name of theme to use.
+The builtin options are "bubble" or "snow".
 An invalid or falsy value will load a default minimal theme.
 Note the theme's specific stylesheet still needs to be included manually.
 See [Themes](/docs/themes/) for more information.